 The Azure Functions service is made up of two key components: a runtime and a scale controller.
 The Functions runtime runs and executes your code.
 The runtime includes logic on how to trigger, log, and manage function executions.
+The Azure Functions runtime can run anywhere.
 The other component is a scale controller.
 The scale controller monitors the rate of events that are targeting your function, and proactively scales the number of instances running your app.
 To learn more, see Azure Functions scale and hosting.

 Managing KEDA and functions in Kubernetes

 To run Functions on your Kubernetes cluster, you must install the KEDA component.
-You can install this component using Azure Functions Core Tools.
+You can install this component in one of the following ways:

 Deploying a function app to Kubernetes

 You can deploy any function app to a Kubernetes cluster running KEDA.
 Since your functions run in a Docker container, your project needs a Dockerfile.
 You can create a Dockerfile by using the